jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 not matter which wire goes into LA or RA.
 We note here again that the wire from the top connections emerge from the top of the board.

+Now, solder the RA and LA connections using the two wires from the electronic case lid.
+In this tutorial, we've used thicker yellow and blue wires for these connections.
+Either wire can connect to LA or RA - the assignment doesn't matter.
+Remember that these wires should exit from the top of the board (the side where the 3.5mm jack was removed).

 <br>
 <div align="center">
   <img src="media/electronics-assembly/image39.jpeg" style="width: 65%; transform: rotate(180deg);">